Chrysler Valiant: VH Series

 The R/T E49 was the ultimate Valiant Charger, and with only 149 built the E49s are still widely considered today as one of the greatest Australian "muscle" cars ever produced.
 Road tests of the era recorded quarter-mile times of between 14.1 and 14.5 seconds.
 0 to 100 mph in 14.1 seconds was the norm.
 This compares to times of 14.6 for the next quickest accelerating Australian muscle car, the Ford XY Falcon GT-HO (Phase III).

 Although the Six Pack Chargers were the dominant performance players in the VH range, there was another Charger, the 275 bhp, 340 cuin V8 powered E55, that came close.
 Option E55 was applied to the new Charger 770 SE in August 1972, and this car could reach 60 mph in 7.2 seconds and complete the quarter-mile in 15.5 seconds – all topped off by a top speed of 122 mph.

 A batch of several hundred VH Charger 770 318 V8s were exported to Japan along with CH sedans.
 The Chargers had a CH-like nose with VH sheet metal surrounding the CH four headlights and grille, a combination that NZ assembler Todd Motors would later use to create its unique VJ Valiant Regal 770 sedan.
 The Japanese cars also had air conditioning, side marker lights and separate white reversing lights as well as mirrors conforming to Japanese market regulations.

 Overall, Chrysler Australia manufactured 67,800 VH Valiant cars.

 New Zealand distributor Todd Motors had assembled the Valiant sedan from CKD kits since the AP5, mostly following the Australian range though with fewer variants and engine choices plus local upholstery.
 For the VH, it was a little more adventurous, launching a unique-to-NZ Ranger XL sedan as the base model with a two-barrel carburetor version of the 245ci Hemi-6 engine, no tail lamp trim surrounds or door window brightwork, unique seats and upholstery, and manual or automatic, column-shift transmission.
 The Regal 770 had the 265ci Hemi-6, floor-console automatic shifter, round dials with wood trim in place of the strip speedo and its own unique front bucket seats and trim.
 The 318ci V8 was optional and a vinyl roof was standard but could be deleted to order.
 Todd's sole locally built Charger model was also to '770' trim with the 265ci Hemi-6 six and three-speed floor shift auto and did not have the bumper overriders standard in Australia.
 Early runs had one-piece front door glass and hinged opening rear side windows but, due to problems with water leaks and excessive wind noise, this was soon changed to opening front quarterlights and fixed rear side glass.
 Wagons were imported from Australia, to Australian specification.

+VH Valiants were assembled at Silverton, near Pretoria in South Africa using Australian bodies, electrics and trim and locally sourced mechanical components including a 225 cid engine.
+Prior to 1971 South African Valiants had been sourced from Canada.